parapluu/lock_benchmarking/README.md

 `scons --use_queue_stats`

-With this option set the data structure benchmark will produce statistics about how many operations that have been helped during every help session.
+With this option set, the data structure benchmark will produce statistics about how many operations that have been helped during every help session.

 `scons --use_print_thread_queue_stats`

-This option together with the `--use_queue_stats` option will cause the data structure benchmark to print per thread statistics about how many operations that have been helped by every thread.
+This option together with the `--use_queue_stats` option will cause the data structure benchmark to print per thread statistics.
 Using this is not recommended for measurements, but it can be helpful for debugging.

 ## Tests ##

-For example `./bin/test_tatasdx` will run tests for the qd lock.
+For example `./bin/test_tatasdx` will run tests for the QD lock.

 ## Benchmarks ##

 ### Data Structure Benchmark ###

 The data structure benchmark is described in the Queue Delegation Locking paper submitted to PPoPP.
-It measure the throughput for a concurrent priority queue implemented by protecting a pairing heap with QD locking, CC-Synch, H-Synch, flat combining etc. The benchmark is implemented in `src/benchmark/datastructures_bench.c`.
+It measures the throughput for a concurrent priority queue implemented by protecting a pairing heap with QD locking, CC-Synch, H-Synch, flat combining etc. The benchmark is implemented in `src/benchmark/datastructures_bench.c`.
 It has several parameters that can be used to change, for example, the amount of thread local work.
-Note that the benchmark pin threads to hardware threads and if the pinning does not work it might give unpredictable results, especially for the the NUMA-aware locks.
+Note that the benchmark pins threads to hardware threads and if the pinning does not work it might give unpredictable results, especially for the NUMA-aware locks.

 **How to run example:**